yuukiii/examples/kafka-streams/README.md

   -- demonstrates how to perform simple, state-less transformations via map functions, using the Kafka Streams DSL (see also the Scala variant [MapFunctionScalaExample](src/main/scala/io/confluent/examples/streams/MapFunctionScalaExample.scala))
-* Working with data in Apache Avro format:
+* Working with data in Apache Avro format (see also the end-to-end demos under integration tests below):
     * Generic Avro:
       [PageViewRegionLambdaExample](src/main/java/io/confluent/examples/streams/PageViewRegionLambdaExample.java)
       (Java 8+) and